ttsiodras/DataModellingTools/README.md

     Reads the AADL specification of the system, and then generates the runtime bridge-code that will map the message data structures from those generated by [ASN1SCC](https://github.com/ttsiodras/asn1scc) to/from those generated
-    by the modeling tool (that is used to functionally model the subsystem - e.g. SCADE, ObjectGeode, Matlab/Simulink, C, Ada, etc).
+    by the modeling tool (that is used to functionally model the subsystem;
+    e.g. SCADE, ObjectGeode, Matlab/Simulink, C, Ada, etc).

 Contact